angrybacon/doomsday-wiki/markdown/articles/2023/03/01/megacy.md

 :card[Dark Ritual] plus :card[Thoughtseize] and :card[FoW] + {U} card.
 My
 opponent leads with :card[Ancient Tomb] into :card[Chrome Mox] (exiling a {B}
 card) and passes.
 I cast Thoughtseize and he casts Opposition Agent in response which I force.
-I see a :card[Karn, The Great Creator] and a :card[Sheoldred, the Apocalypse].
+I see a :card[Karn, the Great Creator] and a :card[Sheoldred, the Apocalypse].
 I figure I can't race the Sheoldred so I take it leaving my opponent with Karn, hoping I can win on my next turn.
 Unfortunately my opponent topdecks a Dark Ritual, so on turn 2 goes Swamp, Ritual, Karn, then wish for and